samgeles/HousingFirst-AU/README.md

   - Topic 3: Issues related to good tenants housing building fixed hf place tenant issues years.
   - Topic 4: Issues related to housing car issues neighbours problems just tenants hf maintenance property.
   - Topic 5: Issues related to housing building time don residents living little apartment manager tenants.

+- Correlation Analysis Top Correlated Variables:
+  - Q12	How satisfied or dissatisfied are you that your rights as a resident are upheld by HousingFirst?
+  - Q13	How satisfied or dissatisfied are you that HousingFirst treats you fairly?
+  - Q10	Overall, how satisfied or dissatisfied are you with communication with HousingFirst?
+  - Q9 The ability of staff to deal with your query quickly and efficiently
+  - Q21a HousingFirst staff were helpful and attentive
+  - Q16c The speed with which your complaint was dealt with
+  - Q21b I was advised of how long the works would take and was kept informed of progress
+  - Q16b How well you were kept informed about the progress of your complaint
+  - Q16a The information and advice provided by staff
+  - Q18	Overall, how satisfied or dissatisfied are you with the condition of your home?